NelsonPython/autonomousQA/02-generic-pom-tests.md

     """A class for main page locators.
 All main page locators should come here""" GO_BUTTON = (By.ID, 'submit')
 ```
-In the browser, you can right mouse click on the Login.html page and select "view source" to see the HTML.
-Notice that the login button has an id="login_button".
+Take a look at the page source and you will see that the login button has an id="login_button"
 ```
 <input id="login_button" type="submit" value="LOGIN">
 ```